-To support STEM-H at an early age for all students, and to address our region's workforce and economic development needs, the Chamber supports projects such as the Northern Virginia Science Center, which will offer educational opportunities to Loudoun's students and create a valuable economic drive for our community.
+To support STEM-H at an early age for all students and address our region's workforce and economic development needs, the Chamber supports projects such as the Northern Virginia Science Center.
+This center will offer educational opportunities to Loudoun's students and create a valuable economic drive for our community.